ejmurc/discrub/README.md

 ## Usage

-Build the project with:
+Build the project:
 ```bash
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build
 ```

-The resulting executable is located at `build/discrub`.
+The resulting executable will be available at `build/discrub`.

 ### Authentication
-Run `discrub` without arguments to authenticate.
-Credentials can be cached securely and reused in subsequent sessions.
+Run `discrub` with no arguments to authenticate.
+Credentials can be securely cached and reused across sessions.

 ## Development